bitPogo/kmock/docs/src/howto/annotations.md

 In difference to Single Interface Mocks, Multi Interface Mocks Annotations can be applied multiple times per test set.
 Also all Multi Interface Mocks Annotations need an additional argument `name` which will be used as name for the generated Mock.
 All referenced Interfaces will then be merged into one Mock.
-As with Single Interface Mocks, the Annotation for Shared Sources needs an argument `sourceSetName` to bind the generated Mock to an Source Set:
+As with Single Interface Mocks, the Annotation for Shared Sources needs an additional argument `sourceSetName` to bind the generated Mock to a source set:
 ```kotlin
 import tech.antibytes.kmock.MultiMockShared